kfahn22/Buckyball/README.md

 Rendering sprites on each cube face is relatively straight forward because there is a limited number of faces and the planes intersect perpendicularly.
 Adding sprites to a dodecahedron is more complicated, and adding them to the buckyball is even more challenging!

 Let's start with the dodecahedron.
-It is not as practical to list of all of the faces.
+It is not as practical to list of the tranlation and rotation for all of the faces.
 There are too many and they intersect at different angles.
 We need a different approach -- we are going to calculate the uv coordinates for each vertex.

 ```Javascript
  vertex(v.x, v.y, v.z, uv.x, uv.y);